nomagev/GitHub/README.md

-# GitHub by Nala Gnirut
+# Tips by Nala Gnirut

 This is just a simple experiment to play with Git and Github.